lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 6, phase two

+This took some thinking and remodeling.
+However, realizing two things made this easy:
+I only need to check locations where the guard initially went, and I need to extend the "distinct coordinate" check by the direction, as stepping on the same point in the same direction leads to a loop.

+The only downside is that this was a bitch to test. :)

 ## 2024, Day 6, phase one

 Similar to Floor is Lava, but currently less difficult.